adnanbhanji/EU-Chatbot-Reco-System/docs/api_reference.md

 Through a series of predefined questions, the chatbot collects specific information about the user's farm, including the farm's name, location, and area.

-### Ad-hoc Query Handling with OpenAI's GPT
+### Ad-hoc Query Handling with Llama2

-Upon completing the structured flow or when receiving messages that end with a "?", the chatbot utilizes OpenAI's GPT models to generate responses, providing users with informative answers beyond the structured questions.
+Upon completing the structured flow or when receiving messages that end with a "?", the chatbot utilizes Llama2's models to generate responses, providing users with informative answers beyond the structured questions.

 ### Conversation State Management